 Foria: Do you have any upcoming projects you want to share or ways people in the endometriosis community can work with you?

 Nicole: YES!
-My book Fix Your Period is coming out on April 28th and I could not be more excited about sharing my life's work with the world!
+My book Fix Your Period is out, and I could not be more excited about sharing my life's work with the world!
 Fix Your Period provides a 6-week protocol for addressing so many pain in the-you-know-what period problems.
 I walk readers through a proven nutrition and lifestyle plan that will change their health and their periods in ways they might never have thought possible.

 By the end of week six, as good habits are carried forward week by week, readers will have a revamped lifestyle optimized for hormonal balance and the opportunity to experience a pain-free, regular period accompanied by fewer mood swings and more energy.
 There are tons of amazing bonuses available once you purchase the book that will help facilitate your own healing journey.